FelicityRC/fc-games-project/README.md

 ## Description

-This project was to build a website using my backend RESTful API Design with MVC Architecture, Express and Node.js that I built previously.
+This project was to build a website using React, application design, planning, optimistic rendering.

+It consumes my backend RESTful API Design with MVC Architecture, Express and Node.js that I built previously.
-Front end was built using React, Application
- Design, Planning and Optimistic Rendering.

 Live Build: